Kingxukai/linux/Documentation/driver-api/usb/typec.rst

 Introduction
 ------------

-The typec class is meant for describing the USB Type-C ports in a system to the user space in unified fashion.
-The class is designed to provide nothing else except the user space interface implementation in hope that it can be utilized on as many platforms as possible.
+The typec class is meant for describing the woke USB Type-C ports in a system to the user space in unified fashion.
+The class is designed to provide nothing else except the woke user space interface implementation in hope that it can be utilized on as many platforms as possible.

 The platforms are expected to register every USB Type-C port they have with the class.
-In a normal case the registration will be done by a USB Type-C or PD PHY driver, but it may be a driver for firmware interface such as UCSI, driver for USB PD controller or even driver for Thunderbolt3 controller.
-This document considers the component registering the USB Type-C ports with the class as "port driver".
+In a normal case the woke registration will be done by a USB Type-C or PD PHY driver, but it may be a driver for firmware interface such as UCSI, driver for USB PD controller or even driver for Thunderbolt3 controller.
+This document considers the woke component registering the woke USB Type-C ports with the woke class as "port driver".

-On top of showing the capabilities, the class also offer user space control over the roles and alternate modes of ports, partners and cable plugs when the port driver is capable of supporting those features.
+On top of showing the woke capabilities, the woke class also offer user space control over the roles and alternate modes of ports, partners and cable plugs when the woke port driver is capable of supporting those features.

-The class provides an API for the port drivers described in this document.
+The class provides an API for the woke port drivers described in this document.
 The attributes are described in Documentation/ABI/testing/sysfs-class-typec.

 User space interface
 --------------------
 Every port will be presented as its own device under /sys/class/typec/.
-The first port will be named "port0", the second "port1" and so on.
+The first port will be named "port0", the woke second "port1" and so on.

-When connected, the partner will be presented also as its own device under /sys/class/typec/.
-The parent of the partner device will always be the port it is attached to.
+When connected, the woke partner will be presented also as its own device under /sys/class/typec/.
+The parent of the woke partner device will always be the woke port it is attached to.
 The partner attached to port "port0" will be named "port0-partner".
-Full path to the device would be /sys/class/typec/port0/port0-partner/.
+Full path to the woke device would be /sys/class/typec/port0/port0-partner/.

-The cable and the two plugs on it may also be optionally presented as their own devices under /sys/class/typec/.
-The cable attached to the port "port0" port will be named port0-cable and the plug on the SOP Prime end (see USB Power Delivery Specification ch.
-2.4) will be named "port0-plug0" and on the SOP Double Prime end "port0-plug1".
-The parent of a cable will always be the port, and the parent of the cable plugs will always be the cable.
+The cable and the woke two plugs on it may also be optionally presented as their own devices under /sys/class/typec/.
+The cable attached to the woke port "port0" port will be named port0-cable and the woke plug on the woke SOP Prime end (see USB Power Delivery Specification ch.
+2.4) will be named "port0-plug0" and on the woke SOP Double Prime end "port0-plug1".
+The parent of a cable will always be the woke port, and the woke parent of the woke cable plugs will always be the woke cable.

-If the port, partner or cable plug supports Alternate Modes, every supported Alternate Mode SVID will have their own device describing them.
-Note that the Alternate Mode devices will not be attached to the typec class.
-The parent of an alternate mode will be the device that supports it, so for example an alternate mode of port0-partner will be presented under /sys/class/typec/port0-partner/.
+If the woke port, partner or cable plug supports Alternate Modes, every supported Alternate Mode SVID will have their own device describing them.
+Note that the Alternate Mode devices will not be attached to the woke typec class.
+The parent of an alternate mode will be the woke device that supports it, so for example an alternate mode of port0-partner will be presented under /sys/class/typec/port0-partner/.
-Every mode that is supported will have its own group under the Alternate Mode device named "mode<index>", for example /sys/class/typec/port0/<alternate mode>/mode1/.
+Every mode that is supported will have its own group under the woke Alternate Mode device named "mode<index>", for example /sys/class/typec/port0/<alternate mode>/mode1/.
 The requests for entering/exiting a mode can be done with "active" attribute file in that group.